 The rule of thumb is quite simple.
 For every hour that you want to be paid, Gizra also wants to charge the client.
 By having the timebox in place, we make sure everybody is compensated for their efforts, while the client isn’t surprised at the end of the month when they are billed.

 Keeping Track of Time

 That is, the actual procedure of looking at the clock when you start a task, and looking again when you finish it.
 When jumping between issues, or when concentrating on other stuff it’s easy to forget it.
-I’m personally using this Time tracker.
-It something that needs getting used to.
-There’s no need to go too deep and register every little minute, but if you’d work on an issue for +15min, we’d want you to register it.
+I’m personally using this Time tracker, but there is also this one.
+It’s something that needs getting used to.
+Just be sure to track the time you work.

-Not only are we not on the same continents, but also our working days slightly differ.
-In Israel, the working days are Sunday to Thursday, so the ones working from Israel (as myself) are usually following those days.
+Not only are we not on the same continents, but also our working days differ slightly.
+In Israel, the working days are Sunday to Thursday, so the ones working from Israel are usually following those days.
 Others work Monday to Friday.

-In terms of hours, we don’t have a strict policy on start or finish time, certainly because of having different time zones.
-However, we do see the importance of having some overlap, so developers have a chance to video call with the PMs, and each other if there’s a need.
+As we are a distributed team, we do see the importance of having some overlap, so developers have a chance to video call with the PMs, and each other if there’s a need.
 That is, we don’t have “stand up meetings,” but that five minutes of synchronous conversation can save up many hours.

 We aim to be professional and nice.
 Professional for all the right reasons, and nice for the same ones.
 When I’m leaving a (virtual) room after a meeting, I’d like them to remember that Gizra has those down to earth folks that immediately understood the deal, and gave good, although somewhat radical, advice.